Yann39/self-hosted/README.md

 It handles HTTP to HTTPS redirection, IP whitelisting and basic authentication through custom **middlewares**.
 In this example `myapp1` is accessible from the internet, `myapp2` is accessible only through VPN, and Traefik (dashboard and APIs) is accessible only through VPN after basic authentication.

+I've deliberately left out **Sablier** for the moment, to keep things simple, but basically this would simply add a middleware that checks the state of the application, in order to temporarily display a waiting page while not ready, refer to [Scale to zero with Sablier](#scale-to-zero-with-sablier) for more information.

 ### Installation